akbaruddin/react-video-recorder/README.md

 render(<App />, document.getElementById('root'))
 ```

-Also check the [Storybook](https://react-video-recorder.vercel.app/) for more demos and usage examples.

 **Note:** if you click the **"Show info"** button in the top-right corner, you should be able to see a table with the supported prop-types.